gvwilson/fiction/iffy/index.md

-but when pressed about their seemingly endless exemptions, most of Rothera's citizens would shrug point out that the whole of Antarctica would still be covered in ice if it weren't for the warming.
+but when pressed about their seemingly endless exemptions, most of Rothera's citizens would shrug point out that the whole of Antarctica would still be covered in ice if it weren't for the Melt.
-And if cities elsewhere had drowned and people had starved or been driven from their homes in the years before the machine wars, well, damage done.
+And if cities elsewhere had drowned and people had starved or had to flee their homes in the years before the machine wars, well, damage done.

 When the wind shifted,
 the city's smell hit Iffy like a wet hammer.
-Rothera didn't just have coal mines---it had a dredging fleet too, and rendering plants to process what they brought in.
+Rothera didn't just have coal mines—it had a dredging fleet too, and rendering plants to process what they brought in.
 The reek of tonnes of jellyfish being turned into fuel and fertilizer was like being hit hard with a pillow.